 Don’t think that affiliate marketing is all good.
 You always have people who want to game the system.
 We’ve had multiple affiliates who started advertising on Google on our brand name even though it was explicitly mentioned in our ToS that it’s not allowed.

 This is particularly damaging because it doesn’t add anything to our visibility.
 It just sucks away value from our brand.
 These are people who already know us and are searching for our brand name.
-We have no problem if people advertise on terms like Twitter scheduler and stuff like that, but advertising on those terms costs a lot more than just 1 Penny per click for our branded terms.
+We have no problem if people advertise on terms like a Twitter scheduler and stuff like that, but advertising on those terms costs a lot more than just 1 Penny per click for our branded terms.

 Play the long game